mmister411/salvationelements/substratenetwork.md

 ## The Graph

 The graph is a living document that is not all inclusive of substrate level definitions that have been authored.
 Terms bearing need of substrate level analysis but are largely islands are not mentioned in the graph until understood to have edges for the sake of space economy in the graph's code.
 What this graph is not is a theological taxonomy.
 It is constructing a relational semantic field in which theology becomes visible through the invariant mechanics of the terms themselves and through the structures that emerge when those mechanics are connected.
 Specific morality, named or higher order theology, or other systems with particularness are not intended.
 There remains intention to examine mechanics, margins and majesty while allowing mystery except as a mask for mitigable muddle.

+### Why a Graph?

+Substrates may utilize other substrates in their mechanics while remaining substrate-level definitions.
+A graph naturally grows from this network of relationships.
+It shows where one substrate requires, instantiates, calibrates, implies, or otherwise acts through another substrate.
+The graph surfaces how nested some substrates are and how foundational some others are.
+As is native to meaning and language, there are recurring structures, dependencies, tensions, and relationships whose signal is lost in the noise floor when examined alone.
+The graph adds a layer of communication starting from how substrates ask what persists as a signal to what emerges from the symphony of those signals.

 ## Mermaid